MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Label parameter

-Indicates which release (e.g. `v23`) you want to update within the specified deployment.
+Indicates which release (for example, `v23`) you want to update within the specified deployment.
 If omitted, the requested changes will be applied to the latest release in the specified deployment.
 In order to look up the label for the release you want to update, you can run the `appcenter codepush deployment history` command and refer to the `Label` column.

 ### Mandatory parameter